albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 >### Objectives:
 > - Create a basic webpage
 > - Add a Leaflet map
-> - Add data to the map
+> - Add GeoJSON data to the map
+> - Create a GeoJSON online

 This lab will walk you through the process of creating a static web page in HTML with some additional style elements using CSS.
 Then you will be tasked to add a map using the Leaflet JS library and host it using GitHub pages.